traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![autoplay loop](photos/coding-train.mp4)

-^ i wanted to do all the machine learning in JS.
+^ i wanted to do all the machine learning in JS -> Tensorflow.js

 ^ Library for training & running machine learning models in the browser (or Node.js)

-^ browser
+^ browser not possible on rpi

 ^ There were 2 things i wasn't sure from beginning if they were even possible: